 Dare I make fun of this "ground breaking and historic" tech?
 Consider this a Hail Mary toss to the wind regarding whether or not GPS Logger II actually works.
 The throwback page design for their software is a sufficient window into what you're up against.
 It's reviews suggest that it works nicely and with your hopes in mind, we wish you the best but for Pete's sake upgrade!

 Windows Phone GPS Track Recording

 Now for something even more obscure.
 For all of you would-be Bill Gates cronies, there's GPS Track Recorder.
 As of version 1.4 (released some time ago), GPX files can be uploaded into SkyDrive, Dropbox and Azure.
 The app costs $1.29 and appears to be worth the coin.
 Features include background recording, offline maps (Nokia Here) and Facebook community support.

 The majority of our rural Wisconsin motorcycle maps were recorded using Ride With GPS for Android.
 Standard communication signals in those parts can get pretty sparse, so it just goes to show how dynamic the GPS signal on our phones really is.
 By installing any of the above apps, you're able to record your favorite riding roads in just about any environment with great accuracy.
 What are you waiting for?
 Get out there and support the map making motorcycle community by recording your routes and uploading them to our servers in GPX format!

 What Are Your Favorite Track Recording GPS Applications?

 There are a lot of other great map plotting applications out there.
 Which ones do you prefer?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!